-Copy lines with file path and line number metadata.
+Copy lines with file path, line number, and repository URL metadata.
 Perfect for sharing code snippets with context.

 When sharing code snippets, it's often useful to include the file path and line number for context.
 This plugin makes it easy to copy lines with this metadata.
 It is easier to understand the context of the code snippet when the file path and line number are included.
 Otherwise you have to do it manually.
 Copying snippet, then adding the line number (what if it is long config file? it is boring).
 We can automate it and do not waste our time.